-- · selecting and hiring our independent auditors; - ·appointing, compensating and overseeing the work of our independent auditors; - ·approving engagements of the independent auditors to render any audit or permissible non-audit services; - · reviewing the qualifications and independence of the independent auditors; - ·monitoring the rotation of partners of the independent auditors on our engagement team as required by law; - ·reviewing our financial statements and critical accounting policies and estimates; - ·reviewing the adequacy and effectiveness of our internal controls over financial reporting; and - ·reviewing and discussing with management and the independent auditors the results of our annual audit, quarterly financial statements and publicly filed reports.
+· selecting and hiring our independent auditors;

+- · appointing, compensating and overseeing the work of our independent auditors; - ·approving engagements of the independent auditors to render any audit or permissible non-audit services; - \cdot reviewing the qualifications and independence of the independent auditors; - ·monitoring the rotation of partners of the independent auditors on our engagement team as required by law; - · reviewing our financial statements and critical accounting policies and estimates; - · reviewing the adequacy and effectiveness of our internal controls over financial reporting; and

+•reviewing and discussing with management and the independent auditors the results of our annual audit, quarterly financial statements and publicly filed reports.

 The members of our Audit Committee are Messrs.
 Livingston and Mohr and Dr. Milligan.
 Mr. Livingston serves as our Audit Committee chair.
 Our Board of Directors has determined that each member of the Audit Committee meets the financial literacy requirements under the rules of The NASDAQ Stock Market and the SEC and each of Messrs.
 Livingston and Mohr and Dr. Milligan qualify as Audit Committee financial experts as defined under SEC rules and regulations.
+We believe that the composition of our Audit Committee meets the requirements for independence under, and the functioning of our Audit Committee complies with, all applicable requirements of The NASDAQ Stock Market and SEC rules and regulations.